beehive-lab/TornadoVM/README.md

     public void run(Matrix2DFloat A, Matrix2DFloat B, Matrix2DFloat C, final int size) {
         TaskGraph taskGraph = new TaskGraph("s0")
-                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device and mark buffers as read-only
+                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Transfer data from host to device only in the first execution
-                .task("t0", Compute::mxmLoop, A, B, C, size)              // Each task points to an existing Java method .transferToHost(DataTransferMode.EVERY_EXECUTION, C);     // sync arrays with the host side
+                .task("t0", Compute::mxmLoop, A, B, C, size)              // Each task points to an existing Java method .transferToHost(DataTransferMode.EVERY_EXECUTION, C);     // Transfer data from device to host
         // Create an immutable task-graph
         ImmutableTaskGraph immutableTaskGraph = taskGraph.snaphot();